pjheslin/diogenes-epub/Readme.md

 You can then open the file eclogues.epub in an e-reader, or use Calibre to convert it to another e-book format of your choice.

-The formatting is not always perfect, but it is usable.
+The formatting is not always perfect (e.g. footnotes), but it is usable.